Topics Map > Ed Tech Tools > CANVAS > Groups

 If an instructor assigns a graded assignment to a tag group rather than the whole class, only the students in the tag group will see the assignment and will be responsible for the assignment.
 In SpeedGrader, the assignment is filtered so that the instructor only sees students associated with the tag.

 Think of Differentiation Tags as named student shortcuts for the Assign To menu.
 You create a differentiation tag once (e.g., Extra Time - Quizzes) and apply the tag to the relevant students on the People page.
-From that point on, whenever you open Assign To on an assignment, quiz, page, module, discussion, or calendar event, your tag shows up alongside individual names and sections.
+From that point on, whenever you open Assign To on an assignment, quiz, page, module, or discussion, your tag shows up alongside individual names and sections.
 Selecting the tag in Assign To applies your settings (due dates, availability, content) to everyone associated with the tag in one click; there is no need to re-type or re-select each student every time.

 Note: When you copy your class to a new semester, Differentiation Tags do not copy with your course material.
 You will need to re-create Differentiation Tags each semester.